What is a BID?

 Who manages the BIDs?

 In Liverpool, it’s nice and simple.
-There are two BIDs, Retail & Leisure BID and Commercial District BID, both managed by the Liverpool BID Company, a private, not-for-profit organisation, working on behalf of 1,500 BID levy payers.
+There are three BIDs that are managed by the Liverpool BID Company, a private not-for-profit organisation, working on behalf of 1,000 BID levy payers:

 How to pay